angxionglin/LTA/README.md

 ---

-## Installation of Necessary Softwares/Toolkits/Packages/Dependencies
+## Installation of Necessary Softwares/Toolkits/Packages/Dependencies/SDK

-### Installation of Asset
+### Getting the required Assets

 Git Clone / Pull or Download as Zip in the following GitHub Repository